Secret Server Performance and Sizing Guide

 Introduction

-This guide provides updated recommendations for designing and scaling your Secret Server deployment.
-Using your recent performance benchmarks, this document offers insights and guidance, helping you design an environment that meets your needs.
+This Delinea Secret Server Performance and Sizing Guide (2025 Edition) provides updated recommendations for architecting and scaling your Secret Server deployment.
+Using recent performance benchmarks, this document offers insights and guidance, helping you design an environment that meets your organization's needs.

 Performance Testing Overview